 2011: A cabinet-level reconstruction agency was formed.
 Then, the Japanese government approved a 10-year timeframe for reconstruction and amended its basic disaster management plan to better prepare for multi-hazard, high-impact events.
 2012: Of the estimated 470,000 people displaced by the earthquake, tsunami, and nuclear disaster, about three-quarters — 344,000 people — were still displaced.
 2015: U.N.
 World Conference on Disaster Risk Reduction met in Sendai and approved new international guidelines for reducing the effects of disasters from 2015 to 2030.
 A forum on the Japan tsunami introduced best practices of planning and community involvement.
 2016: Approximately 174,000 people remained displaced from the quake, tsunami, and nuclear disaster; 60,800 people still lived in temporary housing.
 2017: February: Radiation levels remained high near the wrecked nuclear power plant.
 Fisheries were recovering; tests of water and seafood quality were within acceptable levels.
 2018: The reconstruction authority reported that 100,000 evacuees moved into permanent housing in the past two years, so only 75,000 evacuees remained in temporary housing.
 About 92 percent of public housing units were completed.
 Evacuation orders continue to be lifted as communities in Fukushima were decontaminated and radiation levels normalized.
 Cleanup of the Fukushima Daiichi plant continues slowly.

-As another year goes by after the disaster, one question remains to the people of Japan: what is it that they can do to prepare themselves if this event to happen again?
+As another year goes by after the disaster, one question remains to the people of Japan, what is it that they can do to prepare themselves if this event to happen again?
 As we know, history repeats itself and unfortunately, it’s a matter of time.
-Since 2013, Japan has upgraded their tsunami warning system, Also, the country’s Climate Control Department has planted over 300 seismic stations in and around Japan, and on a greater scale, Disaster Prevention Department set up 700 stations for the establishment of the warning system.
-Hopefully, with data collected from these seismic stations, the government officials can promptly inspect the data, determine the scope of the disaster, and anticipate the time of occurrence at each location and accordingly launch a warning to the people so citizens can be prepared.
+Since 2013, Japan has upgraded their tsunami warning system and Japan’s Climate Control Department has planted over 300 seismic stations in and around Japan.
+On a greater scale, the Disaster Prevention Department set up 700 stations for the establishment of the warning system.
+Hopefully, with the data collected from these seismic stations, the government officials can promptly inspect the data, determine the scope of the disaster, and anticipate the time of occurrence at each location and accordingly launch a warning to the people so citizens can be prepared.

+Image

-Work Cited
+Works Cited

 Komatsu, Matthew